Garlic Head

 1. We begin by standing corn upright in a shallow bowl, end to end.
 Using a sharp knife, cut down the sides of the corn to remove the kernels.
 Reserve the kernels in the bowl and add the cleaned cobs to a medium pot with 10-11 cups (about 2.5 liters) or water.
 Bring corncobs to a boil and let cook 15 minutes.

 3. In a large skillet or wok over medium heat, melt 2 TBS butter and sauté shallots for 5 minutes.
-Add corn kernels, hot pepper, garlic, thyme, and 1 tsp salt.
+Add corn kernels, hot pepper, garlic, thyme, and 1 teaspoon salt.
 Remove 1 cup of water from the cooking corncobs and add this to the pan with the corn and shallots.
 Stir to combine.
 Let cook for 5-8 minutes, until the corn is slightly browned.

 4. Using tongs, remove corncobs from their cooking water.
 Bring it back up to a boil and add pasta, cooking according to package instructions.
 Reserve one more cup of pasta water, setting it aside.
 Drain pasta and set aside.